Dizziness, lightheadedness, and fainting (or feeling like you are about to faint) are all common complaints in MCAS patients.

 …it’s a matter of whether “dysautonomia” is a good explanation for all or just part of the patient’s symptoms.
 If dysautonomia explains only part of their symptoms but mast cell disease (or some other disease) explains all of their symptoms, then it’s most likely that the “dysautonomia” is just another aspect of a more all-encompassing disease.

-For the first time in my life I am able to keep these symptoms at bay by avoiding triggers (easier said than done!), taking the right combo of medicines and by drinking a lot of coffee.
-My neurologist recommended caffeine for the dysautonomia symptoms so I drink two or three cups a day (I use Maxwell House as recommended by the Mastocytosis Diet Guideline) and along with my other medicines, it seems to do the trick.
+My symptoms are alleviated when I practice strict trigger avoidance and my neurologist recommended caffeine for the dysautonomia symptoms so I drink two or three cups a day (I use Maxwell House as recommended by the Mastocytosis Diet Guideline) and as long as I stay on my other medicines while avoiding triggery things, it seems to do the trick.